osmankbk/Online_Registration_Form/README.md

 # Online_Registration_Form

  A responsive, mobile-friendly registration form using a wide variety of HTML form input types and attributes.
-Built a mobile and desktop version of this form, using media queries, and a "mobile-first" approach.
+I Built a mobile and desktop version of this form, using media queries, and a "mobile-first" approach.
+Wth accessibility first, gave all input fields placeholders, and **required** attribute to add **HTML5 validation** to make sure that required fields are filled out and input is formatted correctly.